AllStarLink/ASL3-Manual/docs/voter/voter-firmware.md

 Save the `.cry` file in the folder with the `.exe` and `.ini` files.

-Download the firmware from [here](https://github.com/AllStarLink/Voter/tree/master/VOTER_RTCM-firmware) that is appropriate for your application.
+Download the firmware from the [AllStarLink GitHub Repository](https://github.com/AllStarLink/Voter/tree/master/VOTER_RTCM-firmware) that is appropriate for your application.

 Run the EBLEX Programmer: